It’s Tatort time

 Watch out for the A-listers

 Still not sold?
-It’s the story lines that will reel you in.
+It’s the storylines that will reel you in.
 It’s not always cut and dried.
 You won’t always end your evening feeling fulfilled, there are often unanswered questions.
-Which is why after every episode fans take to social media to debate the pros and cons of the latest detective tale.
+This is why after every episode fans take to social media to debate the pros and cons of the latest detective tale.

 Ready it give it a try?
-Who knows, thanks to Corona, this could become the highlight of your Sunday evenings.
-What else is there to do?
+Who knows this could become the highlight of your Sunday evenings!